IPLC-Miami/booksmartly/PROJECT_STATUS.md

 # BookSmartly Project Status Report

 ## Project Overview
-BookSmartly is a healthcare appointment booking and management system that was cloned from the CureIt project and modified for deployment on a VPS server at https://booksmartly.iplcmiami.com/.
+BookSmartly is a healthcare appointment booking and management system that was cloned from the BookSmartly project and modified for deployment on a VPS server at https://booksmartly.iplcmiami.com/.

 ## Current Status: CRITICAL DASHBOARD DEBUGGING - BRANCH CLEANUP COMPLETED!